Simulation of Technological Processes

 Language of instruction

-Aim of the course is to acquaint students with possibilities of the use of numerical simulation in the design of technological processes.
-Students gain an overview of practical competences targeted to the area of his/her topic of dissertation and a general view of the use of numerical simulations in technological practice and they will acquire the skills needed to work with simulation software based on the finite element method.
+Aim of the course is to acquaint students with possibilities of the use of numerical simulation in the design of technological processes, which contributes to greater understanding of the technological processes as well as to the assessment of various effects on the outcome of the process.
+Students gain an overview of the use of numerical simulation in the technological practice and acquire the skills necessary for foundation work with simulation software.

 Specification of controlled education, way of implementation and compensation for absences